Welcome!

 I'm Alexa VanHattum-you can call me "Alexa", "Prof. Alexa", or "Prof VanHattum".

-This is my first year as an Assistant Professor at Wellesley.
+This is my second year as an Assistant Professor at Wellesley.
 My research focus is the intersection of programming languages & computer systems, with a focus on applying lightweight formal methods (e.g., this course) to compilers for systems languages.

 Before Wellesley, a version of this course (taught at Brown University by Tim Nelson) convinced me to pursue a PhD in the area.
 I spent time as a software engineer for Apple health, then completed grad school at Cornell.